mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 title: 'Deployment Steps'
 ---

-This section describes how to deploy, configure, and undeploy PrimaryIO Hybrid Cloud Data Management (HDM) 2.1.3 for enabling migrations of virtual machines to VMware Cloud Director (vCD).
+This section describes how to deploy, configure, and undeploy PrimaryIO Hybrid Cloud Data Management (HDM) 2.1.3 for enabling migrations of virtual machines to VMware Cloud Director (VMware Cloud Director).

 ## HDM Deployment Steps